wso2/docs-is/en/docs/sample-use-cases/self-sign-up.md

 ## Run the sample scenario

-First, let's set up and run the sample applictions.
+First, let's set up and run the sample applications.

 1. Follow the instructions on [setting up the samples]({{base_path}}/sample-scenario/#set-up-the-sample-apps).